kaustubh-sadekar/AIR_Drums/README.md

 Augmented reality drums based on concepts of computer vision and image processing.
 A fun application created to enable users to play virtual drums anywhere simply by using colour tags.
 I used HSV based color segmentation method to detect blue color.
+For playing the drum I have used pygames.

 >- You can use it for entertainment or can learn some key functions of opencv from this code.
 >- Refer a detailed [Tutorial](Tutorial.md) explaining the [code](Air_Drums.py).